The Benefits of Petals: Hibiscus (Sour Tea)

 Hibiscus

-Hibiscus effectively lowers blood pressure by acting as a diuretic and blocking certain enzymes that tighten blood vessels.
+Blood pressure regulation: Hibiscus effectively lowers both systolic and diastolic blood pressure, acting as a natural diuretic and relaxing blood vessels.

 What is Hibiscus?